 - The new alloy Macintosh Racing developments oil tank has been fitted.

-- The new seat, fuel tank and fairing will be redesigned and made in carbon fibre and other composite materials by Phil Price of Phil Price Sculpture, with CAD & engineering assistance from Lincoln Frost, and the composite hand-craft and impeccable finishing of Shaun Chamberlain.
+- The new seat, fuel tank and fairing will be redesigned and made in carbon fibre and other composite materials by Phil Price, with CAD & engineering assistance from Lincoln Frost, and the composite hand-craft and impeccable finishing of Shaun Chamberlain.

 The Velocette Racing New Zealand team would also like to thank the following sponsors for their ongoing support; *Merv*, EuroBrit Motorbikes Australia, Paul Walters of Identity Signs for the high class finish of on-bike graphics, and a certain Shaun Waugh of MagentaDot Brands, for photography, graphic design, illustration, web design and site content writing / populating and maintenance works.